ADR-018: Memory system redesign — three tiers, world signal path

 Consequences

-• The World Agent’s memory architecture is separate and independent from Spectral’s tiers, serving a different purpose.
-Tier vocabulary superseded by ADR-058; see ADR-058 for the current World Agent memory design.
+- The World Agent’s memory architecture is separate and independent from Spectral’s tiers, serving a different purpose.
+Its current design — including the tier vocabulary it uses — is defined in ADR-058.